 The advanced virtual memory management in the PRIMOS operating system supports multiple concurrent processes, each with its own private virtual memory space.
 Additional virtual memory space is shared among all processes.
-This mechanism takes advantage of both segmentation and paging to provide users an extremely large address space, eliminating concern over program size limitations.
-(A 32Mb program can be run in a user's private address space.)
+This mechanism takes advantage of both segmentation and paging to provide users with an extremely large address space, eliminating concern over program size limitations (a 64Mb program can be run in a user's private address space).
 Virtual memory resources are available on systems with as little as 512Kb of main memory.
 The size of the user's virtual address space is independent of physical memory size.
-The PRIMOS operating system automatically takes advantage of additional increments of main memory (up to 16Mb) to reduce paging as system load increases.
+PRIMOS automatically takes advantage of additional increments of main memory (up to 16Mb) to reduce paging as system load increases.